 In other words, an achievement like this creates more questions than it answers.

-It should be becoming clear to you why resume achievements – as they’re written by the vast majority of people – aren’t very effective at helping people gain employment.
+It should be becoming clear to you why resume achievements – as they’re written by the vast majority of people – aren’t very effective at helping people get jobs.

 Let me show you how it should be done.

-The title of this method gives away mechanics of this approach.
+The title of this method gives away the mechanics of this approach.